Banani-Rath/azure-devops-server-docs-pr/docs/server/upgrade/pre-upgrade.md

 ## Introduction
-Team Foundation Server 2015 includes schema changes to a large number of tables in order to support renaming team projects.
+Team Foundation Server 2015 includes schema changes to a large number of tables in order to support renaming projects.
 As a result, upgrading to Team Foundation Server 2015 can take a significant amount of time, depending on the size of your database.
 Because TFS upgrades are offline, Microsoft is providing a tool, TfsPreUpgrade.exe, which can be used to do the most expensive parts of the work to upgrade to TFS 2015 while your TFS 2013 deployment is still online.